k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 # Catalog Versioning

-The Catalog supports **versioning** - ability to create a new Catalog version in the  *neo4j* Graph DB every time when the Discovery process runs and finds differences comparing to the previous version.
+The Catalog supports **versioning** - ability to create a new Catalog version in the  *neo4j* Graph DB every time the Discovery process runs and finds differences comparing to the previous version.

-Then, using the Catalog application a user can view each catalog version as well as analyze the differences between the versions, as described below.
+Then, using the Catalog application a user can view each version separately or check the differences between two selected versions, as described below.

-Note that if the Discovery process doesn't identify any changes in the data source comparing to the previous catalog, a new version is not created.
+Note that if the Discovery process doesn't identify any changes in the data source or in the plugins settings, a new version is not created.

+Additional trigger for version creation is editing of the catalog manually.
+[Click for more information about the manual overrides](07_manual_overrides.md).

 ### Version View

 By default, the Catalog displays the latest version.
-To view one of the old versions, select a version number from the list:
+To view any version, select a version number from the list:

 <img src="images/versions.png" style="zoom:75%;" />